 2- What is the Quranic definition of the Zakat?

 The Zakat is an obligatory payment on all believers who have an income.
-This payment is to be paid to in accordance to God's instructions (see section 6).
+This payment is to be paid in accordance to God's instructions (see section 6).

-"O you who believe, do not ask about matters which, if revealed to you prematurely, would hurt you.
-If you ask about them in light of the Quran, they will become obvious to you.
-God has 'AAFA ANHA' (deliberately overlooked them).
-God is Forgiver, Clement" 5:101
+O you who believe, do not ask about matters which, if disclosed to you, would hurt you, but if you ask about them when the Quran is being brought down, they will be disclosed to you.
+God has 'aafa aanha' (pardoned those matters).
+God is Forgiver, Forbearing.
+5:101

-'aafa Allah aamma salaf' (God has pardoned past offenses).
-But if anyone returns to such an offense, God will avenge it.
-God is Almighty, Avenger" 5:95
+'aafa Allah aamma salaf' (God has pardoned what happened in the past), but God will avenge anyone who re-offends.
+God is Dignified, Avenger.
+5:95

 3- When should the Zakat be paid?

-"Eat from their fruits, and give the due alms on the day of harvest" 6:141
+Eat from their fruits when it blossoms, and give its decreed obligation on the day of its harvest.
+6:141

-This Quranic verse makes it necessary that we should pay the Zakat whenever we receive income.
-The Muslims who follow corrupt un-Quranic laws have lost this most important commandment; they calculate and give Zakat only once a year on the total annual income, which may have been generated through wages, interest, dividends .... etc).
+According to 6:141, Zakat must be given away on the day of harvest.
+These words only symbolic of the day we receive income.
+Thus, we should pay the Zakat whenever we receive income.
+The Muslims who follow un-Quranic laws have lost this most important commandment; they calculate and give Zakat only once a year on the total annual income, which may have been generated through wages, interest, dividends .... etc).

 4- Who should pay the Zakat?

 Is the Zakat compulsory on all believers, even if they are poor and cannot afford to give away any of their income?
 The Zakat is payable only by those who have excess after fulfilling their basic needs (food, clothes, housing, medicine, etc).
 Therefore if paying a zakat would cause genuine hardship to a person or his/her family, then they are not obliged to pay it:

-“You shall strive for the cause of God as you ought to strive.
-He has chosen you and has placed no hardship on you in practicing your religion” 22:78
+You shall strive for the cause of God in the sincerity the cause deserves.
+He has chosen you and has placed no hardship on you within the religion.
+22:78

 5- Who should the Zakat be paid to?